5 essentials to ensure best results from HIFU

 Go for a medical-grade HIFU machine

 There are many different brands of machines for HIFU treatments in the market.
 In Singapore, only medical clinics offer HSA-approved medical-grade ultrasound procedures performed by a doctor.
-Mizu carries both Ulthera and Ultraformer III, popular medical-grade HIFU devices that are safe and effective with established clinical research and backing.
+Mizu carries both Ulthera and Ultraformer HIFU, popular medical-grade HIFU devices that are safe and effective with established clinical research and backing.

 Ultherapy is an FDA-cleared ultrasound procedure and is the pioneer brand for skin lifting treatments.
 It uses real-time ultrasound imaging for precise delivery of shots into the skin, and as such avoids structures such as bones and blood vessels for a safe and effective treatment.